Self-care

 Quotes are one type of affirmation.

 I like to think of them as a holder of your values.
-When you include quotes in your daily life that speaks to where you’ve been, where you are or where you’re going, they help you focus on how you want to live your life.
+When you include quotes in your daily life that speak to where you’ve been, where you are, or where you’re going, they help you focus on how you want to live your life.

-Most quotes take just a minute to read and yet they hold a lot of power.
+Most quotes take just a minute to read, yet they hold much power.

 Here are some examples of how you easily use them throughout your day: